kevinmichaelchen/cel-typescript/README.md

 >
 > For one-off evaluations or when expressions change frequently, the convenience
 > of `evaluate()` likely outweighs the performance benefit of pre-compilation.
+>
+> Performance measurements on an Apple M3 Pro show that compiling a complex CEL
+> expression (with map/filter operations) takes about 1.4ms, while execution
+> takes about 0.7ms.
+The one-step `evaluate()` function takes roughly 2ms as it
+> performs both steps.

 ## Architecture

 This project consists of three main components:

-1. **cel-rust**: The underlying Rust implementation of the CEL interpreter, created by clarkmcc.
+1. [**cel-rust**][cel-rust]: The underlying Rust implementation of the CEL interpreter, created by clarkmcc.
 This provides the core CEL evaluation engine.

 2. **NAPI-RS Bindings**: A thin Rust layer that bridges cel-rust with Node.js using [NAPI-RS](https://napi.rs/).
 NAPI-RS is a framework for building